 - Audio Processing Instance: This is used to process an audio program and send the processed audio out to the local outputs, either AES or Livewire.
 It is useful for program monitoring or additional processing.

 - Standard AAC Encoder Instance: Used to process and encode an audio program to AAC.
-The resulting stream can be sent to multiple media servers simultaneously.
+The R/2 can send the resulting stream to multiple media servers simultaneously.

 - MP3 Encoder Instance: Same as the AAC Encoder instance, but the audio is encoded to MP3.

 - Adaptive AAC Encoder Instance: An adaptive stream simultaneously encodes the same audio at multiple bitrates.
 Listeners can then select the appropriate bitrate depending on their available bandwidth.
 We support the Apple HLS and Microsoft SmoothStreaming formats.

 - Processed or Watermarked Audio Source Instance: A Processed Audio Source allows you to reuse a processed audio program so that you don’t have to process the same audio multiple times.
 For example, if you need an Audio Processing Instance for local monitoring, a Standard AAC Encoder Instance for a high-quality stream, and an MP3 Encoder Instance for mobile platforms, you would want to set up a Processed Audio Source to feed all of them the same post-processed audio.
 You then would select ‘no processing’ on each of those instances because you are already processing the audio at the Processed Audio Source.
 This maximizes the number of streams you can generate while minimizing the CPU utilization.

 - SHOUTcast or Icecast stream monitor Instance: Each license activates two monitoring instances.
-Monitoring instances can be used for monitoring the stream from your server and can send email notifications on stream silence or failure of the stream.
+Monitoring instances can be used to monitor the stream from your server and send email notifications on stream silence or failure of the stream.

 Any other tricks with program types?

-Yes, if you run redundant mount points, you do not need two instances.
+You do not need two instances if you run redundant mount points.
 Instead, you just need to add each mount point.
-These mount points need to use identical codec settings and audio, but there can be different server types.
+These mount points need identical codec settings and audio, but there can be different server types.
 This can help reduce on-screen clutter.
 In other words, a single SHOUTcast encoder instance can send to two (or more) SHOUTcast servers.